Story about my Brother, General Hieu

-Since I am sending you 2 boxes of oranges and apples given by the 7th Regiment, I have Dong bring you back April paycheck.
-I had put half a dozen of oranges and half a dozen of apples into the refrigerator.
+Since I am sending you two boxes of oranges and apples given by the 7th Regiment, I have Dong bring you back April paycheck.
+I had put half a dozen oranges and half a dozen of apples into the refrigerator.
 This paycheck has additional living standard subsidy and is exempted from monthly income tax deductions.

-I stayed up in Loc Ninh last Monday and has just returned to Lai Khe Tuesday evening and depending on the situation will stay here until next Monday.
+I stayed up in Loc Ninh last Monday and have just returned to Lai Khe Tuesday evening and depending on the situation will stay here until next Monday.
 Do you plan to come to Lai Khe this Sunday?